paultyng/terraform-provider-avi/website/docs/d/avi_systemreport.html.markdown

 * `events` - List of events associated with the report.
 Field introduced in 22.1.6, 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `image_ref` - System image associated with the report.
 It is a reference to an object of type image.
 Field introduced in 22.1.6, 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `name` - Name of the report derived from operation in a readable format.
 Ex  upgrade_system_1a5c.
 Field introduced in 22.1.6, 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `operation` - Nature of operation.
+Ex  controller upgrade, system patch, etc. Field introduced in 31.1.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `readiness_reports` - Readiness state of the system.
 Ex  upgrade pre-check results.
 Field introduced in 22.1.6, 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `se_patch_image_ref` - Se patch image associated with the report.
 It is a reference to an object of type image.
 Field introduced in 22.1.6, 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `state` - Report state combines all applicable states.
 Ex  readiness_reports.system_readiness.state.
 Field introduced in 22.1.6, 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `summary` - Summary of the report.
 Field introduced in 22.1.6, 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tasks` - List of tasks associated with the report.
 Field introduced in 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `tenant_ref` - Tenant uuid associated with the object.
 It is a reference to an object of type tenant.
 Field introduced in 22.1.6, 30.2.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `type` - Type of report.
+Pre-checks, dry-run or an upgrade operation.
+Field introduced in 31.1.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `uuid` - Uuid identifier for the report.
 Field introduced in 22.1.6, 30.2.1.
 Allowed in enterprise edition with any value, enterprise with cloud services edition.